AndreasFaust/react-sled/README.md

   // Mouse- and Touch-Dragging.
   dragDistance
   // Type: Number or String.
 Default: 40 (px)
-  // Distance, the user has to drag the slider to trigger action.
+  // Distance the user has to drag the slider to trigger action.
   // A number is calculated in Pixel.
 A string has to have the custom unit 'ow' (own width of the sled). autoPlay
   // Type: Number.
 Default: undefined